How To Use Body Scrub

 Pat Your Skin Dry & Moisturize

-To get the most out of body scrubs, avoid scrubs with abrasive ingredients, most especially if you have rough skin or acne-prone skin.
+To get the most out of body scrubs, avoid scrubs with abrasive ingredients, especially if you have rough skin or acne-prone skin.

 When Do You Need To Use A Body Scrub?

-If you usually pay attention to your skin, you'll be able to tell when to use a body scrub.
-During winter, you can exfoliate less often, and if you have oily skin it might help to exfoliate regularly.
-The trick in exfoliation is understanding what your skin needs, and being consistent with it, so you can achieve a radiant complexion.
+During winter, you can exfoliate less often, and if you have oily skin, it might help to exfoliate regularly.
+The trick with exfoliation is understanding what your skin needs, and being consistent with it, so you can achieve a radiant complexion.

 How Long Do You Leave Body Scrub On?